nikitacs16/q_pointer_generator/README.md

 ### Evaluate as per ROUGE/BLEU mentioned in the paper
 Since installation of ROUGE via the perl package is difficult, we use the other version of ROUGE (Details in main Repo).

 After the testing is complete, there will be a decode_test_* folder where * denotes the configuration details.
 Within this folder, there will be two folders *decoded* and *reference* respectively.
+Along with it a *results.txt* will be generated.

-You will have metrics folder in the main repository.
+If this doesn't work, fetch the metrics folder from [main](https://github.com/nikitacs16/Holl-E) repository.
 Use the three files from that folder and run the following command

 ```
 python evauluate.py path_to_decoded path_to_reference